Need frugal meal planning help? Check out my menus showing what our family of 5 eats on a $200/mo. grocery budget. Lots of great cheap meal ideas.

 - I have a stockpile.
 My cupboards are full from previous shopping and here’s why.
 When I can get pasta for free with coupons, I buy as much as I have coupons for.
 If I’m able to get flour for $0.50/bag like I did last fall, I’ll buy half a dozen and put them in the freezer to use as needed.
 I do this as much as my budget allows, on as many items as I can and as a result save lots of money.
 Then when I go to plan menus, I simply plan our meals around what I already have in my cupboards and freezer, as much as possible.
 Obviously I still might have to buy a few things at regular price here and there, but by stocking up when the price is at rock bottom I save a lot.

 - I cook almost totally from scratch.
 That means when I make a cake, I rarely use a cake mix.
+(Why should I when this yummy chocolate cake takes all of 5 minutes to mix up?)
 I make my own bread totally from scratch.
-I rarely use pre-packaged sauces.
-I make my own cream soups and pie crusts.
-Making your own food is typically less expensive and healthier too.
+I almost never use pre-packaged sauces.
+I make my own cream soups and pie crusts and lots and lots of other things.
+Making your own food is almost always less expensive and healthier too!

 - We rarely snack.
 By eating “heavy” food like granola at breakfast we don’t get hungry until lunch time.
 And the same goes for the afternoon.
 Our lunches are big enough that we usually are fine until dinner time.
 When we do need a snack, I try to keep it mostly healthy by offering fruit, nuts or maybe No Bake Energy Bites.
 We don’t always do it perfectly though, and sometimes end up having chips or cookies instead.

-- Our breakfasts consist of Homemade Granola or Baked Oatmeal, the occasional bought cereal that I was able to get for $0.50/box and sometimes some fruit too.
+- Our breakfasts consist of Homemade Granola or Baked Oatmeal, the occasional bought cereal that I was able to get for $0.50/box thanks to coupons and sometimes some fruit too.
 I know that might seem awfully boring to some of you, but we actually all really enjoy it and prefer it over other breakfast food.
 I also have a homemade iced coffee, homemade frappe or some other fun beverage every morning.
-It’s just one of the little things that I do to add a bit sunshine to my days!
+It’s just one of the little things that I do to make my morning routine a bit easier and more fun!

 Below you will find our lunches and dinners.
 (If we ate something other than our usual breakfast, I’ll note that too.)
 Monday through Friday, the lunches are just for the three children and I. My husband takes a packed lunch with him to work and it typically consists of sandwiches, fruit, homemade yogurt and sometimes random leftovers too.